The Workshop (film)

-The Workshop (L'Atelier) is a 2017 French drama film directed by Laurent Cantet.
+The Workshop (L'Atelier) is a 2017 French drama film co-written and directed by Laurent Cantet.
 It was screened in the Un Certain Regard section at the 2017 Cannes Film Festival.

 Plot

 Olivia, a well-known Parisian novelist, runs a writing workshop with a group of young people in La Ciotat, in the South of France.
 She is particularly intrigued by Antoine, a taciturn and not very sociable, young man.
 Antoine makes writing proposals that others consider shocking, and becomes the "black sheep" of the group.
 Olivia and Antoine, who seeks escape from his daily life by immersing himself in an extreme right-wing ideology (following Luc Borel, a fascist leader inspired from real-life Alain Soral), develop a relationship that is marked by attraction and repulsion.